taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 # ENI vs EN vs EFA
 #### ENI: Elastic Network interface
-- virtual network card attached to EC2 instance
+- Virtual network card attached to EC2 instance
-- allows more public and private IP addresses
+- Allows more public and private IP addresses
 - Use cases:
     - Create a management network
     - Use network and security appliances in your VPC